 Fitness and Wellness Coordinator

-A fitness and wellness coordinator is someone who works for a gym or health facility and coordinates or plans all of their fitness and wellness activities - such as exercise classes, health seminars, and special events.
+A fitness and wellness coordinator works for a gym or health facility and coordinates or plans all of their fitness and wellness activities, such as exercise classes, health seminars, and special events.

 5. Public Relations Specialist

 Most top-ranking sports teams employ at least one PR specialist.
 These talented communicators help build and monitor the team's professional image.
 This can involve crafting press releases and announcements, coordinating with the media, and handling damage control if the need arises.